armanbilge/BIOINF702/assignment3.md

 Proteins play a fundamental role in effectively all metabolic pathways and thus are at the heart of molecular biology and biochemistry.
-The function of a protein is directly related to its structure, the series of folds that occur along the sequence of amino acids comprising the protein [@Fis09].
+The function of a protein is directly related to its structure, determined by the series of folds that occur along the sequence of amino acids comprising the protein [@Fis09].
 Knowledge of protein structure also has important implications for evolutionary biology.
 Specifically, because structure is conserved more strongly than molecular